 Geoffery Munger (b.
 1988) is a Southern California based composer, multi-instrumentalist, and educator.

-He received his B.M. in Music Composition from Cal State, Fullerton in 2013, studying with Dr. Lloyd Rodgers and received his M.M. in Music Theory and Composition in 2016 from the same institution where he studied with composers, Dr. Pamela Madsen and Dr. Ken Walicki.
-He is currently pursuing a DMA in Composition from Claremont Graduate University where he studies with Dr. Peter Boyer.
+He received his B.M. in Music Composition from Cal State, Fullerton in 2013, studying with the late Dr. Lloyd Rodgers and received his M.M. in Music Theory and Composition in 2016 from the same institution where he studied with composers, Dr. Pamela Madsen and Dr. Ken Walicki.
+He is currently pursuing a DMA in Composition from Claremont Graduate University where he studies composition with Dr. Peter Boyer.

 Geoffery resides with his wonderful operatic soprano/librarian wife and three cats in Fullerton, CA where, when he is not teaching or writing music, he enjoys playing video games (particularly Japanese R.P.G.s).